Axia-Tech/AXIA-wiki/docs/learn/learn-parathreads.md

 Relay Chain block author is able to select from these bids to include a parathread block.
 The obvious incentive is for them to accept the block candidate with the highest bid, which would bring them the most profit.
-The tokens from the parathread bids will likely be split 80-20, meaning that 80% goes into AXIASolar treasury and 20% goes to the block author.
-This is the same split that applies also to transaction fees and, like many other parameters in AXIASolar, can be changed through a governance mechanism.
+The tokens from the parathread bids will likely be split 80-20, meaning that 80% goes into AXIACoin treasury and 20% goes to the block author.
+This is the same split that applies also to transaction fees and, like many other parameters in AXIACoin, can be changed through a governance mechanism.

 ## Parachain vs. Parathread